Scarlet Pages: Plot

-In the prologue to the film (taking place in 1911) we learn that, being unable to care for her baby, Mary Bancroft (Elsie Ferguson), had to give her up for adoption.
-Years later (in 1930), we find Bancroft as a successful female lawyer in New York.
-She refuses to marry District Attorney John Remington (John Halliday), because she doesn't want to tell him about her unfortunate past.
+In 1911, being unable to care for her baby, Mary Bancroft, had to give her up for adoption.
+Years later, in 1930, Bancroft is now a successful lawyer in New York.
+She refuses to marry District Attorney John Remington, because she doesn't want to tell him about her unfortunate past.

-Bancroft and Remington go to a nightclub one night where Nora Mason (Marian Nixon) works as a singer and dancer.
+Bancroft and Remington go to a nightclub one night where Nora Mason works as a singer and dancer.
 Nora Mason is actually Bancroft's biological daughter but neither of them knows it.
-Although Nora is tired of the work she is doing and wants to settle down and marry Robert Lawrence (Grant Withers), her adoptive "father" Dr. Henry Mason (played by Wilbur Mack) has other plans for her.
-Dr. Mason wants to sell Nora to Gregory Jackson (William B. Davidson), who promises to star Nora in a lucrative show, as long as she gives herself to Jackson.
+Although Nora is tired of the work she is doing and wants to settle down and marry Robert Lawrence, her adoptive "father" Dr. Henry Mason has other plans for her.
+Dr. Mason wants to sell Nora to Gregory Jackson, who promises to star Nora in a lucrative show, as long as she gives herself to Jackson.

-When Nora hears of this sordid deal from the lips of Dr. Mason, she kills him with a gun her adoptive "mother"(Charlotte Walker) has recently bought.
+When Nora hears of this sordid deal from the lips of Dr. Mason, she kills him with a gun her adoptive "mother" has recently bought.
 Lawrence, with a friend who is an acquaintance of Bancroft's, goes to the office of Bancroft to ask her to defend Nora.
 At first reluctant, Bancroft finally decides to take the case.
 Nora at first refuses to tell the reasons for killing her adoptive father Dr. Mason until it comes out in court that she has been adopted.
 Nora then informs the jury the entire details of what had occurred prior to the murder; it is obliquely stated that she had been molested by Dr. Mason.
 When Bancroft finds out her client is actually her own daughter she passes out in court.
 Nora is acquitted and eventually forgives her real mother for abandoning her as a child.